 University Distinguished Professor

 Dr. Wangemann is recognized nationally and internationally for her contributions to the fields of cochlear and epithelial physiology.
-She has published 67 peer-reviewed papers and 17 book chapters/invited papers.
+She has published more than 100 peer-reviewed papers and 17 book chapters/invited papers.
 Dr. Wangemann directs the Confocal Microfluorometry and Microscopy Core and Co-directs the Molecular Biology and Biochemistry Core.
 She teaches Cell Signaling and Pharmacodynamics and speaks before national and international scientific audiences on a regular basis.
-Since 1988, more than 15 students and postdoctoral fellows have trained with her and she has been awarded over 4.7 million dollars in research funding from the National Institute of Health.
+Since 1988, more than 15 students and postdoctoral fellows have trained with her and she has been awarded more than $4.7 million in research funding from the National Institute of Health.

 Some of her art-work has appeared on covers of scientific journals such as Journal of Physiology and Hearing Research.